tc-Toni/GitLab-Issues-API/README.md

 # GitLab Issues API
-This project is created as an automated test of the GitLab Issue API's.
+This project is created as an automated test of the GitLab Issue APIs.
 The project exist out of 1 main folder:

 * GitLab Issues API

-And to sub-folders (collections) containing the requests:
+And 2 sub-folders (collections) containing the requests:

 * CRUD operations
 * Edge cases